apache/phoenix-site/site/source/src/site/markdown/update_statistics.md

       table over which statistics are being collected is used as the timestamp.
 Unless your client is controlling the timestamps while reading and writing data, this parameter should be left alone.
     * The default value is true.
+5. <code>phoenix.use.stats.parallelization</code>
+    * This configuration is available starting Phoenix 4.12.
+It controls whether statistical information on the data should be used to drive query parallelization.
+    * The default value is true.